Contributed by Jadek & Pensa.

 Once the request with the above-mentioned attachments is submitted, ATVP shall inform the issuer, offeror other person asking for admission about the receipt of the documentation no later than the end of the second business day following the receipt of the request.

-ATVP shall reject the request if the request was not submitted by eligible person or the prospectus is not compliant with the relevant legislative provisions or if the prospectus was not amended in accordance with ATVP’s resolution within a set deadline.
+ATVP shall reject the request if the request was not submitted by an eligible person or the prospectus is not compliant with the relevant legislative provisions or if the prospectus was not amended in accordance with ATVP’s resolution within a set deadline.

 Once the prospectus includes all the requested information and once all the vague and conflicting information in the prospectus have been amended or corrected accordingly, ATVP shall approve the prospectus and issue its decision.
-ATVP will approve the prospectus provided that the request was submitted by the eligible person (issuer, offeror other person asking for admission to trading on a regulated market as it may be) and if the prospectus is compliant with all the requirements from the Prospectus Regulation, applicable provision of ZTFI-1 and Commission Delegated Regulation 2019/980.
+ATVP will approve the prospectus provided that the request was submitted by the eligible person (issuer, offeror other person asking for admission to trading on a regulated market as it may be) and if the prospectus is compliant with all the requirements from the Prospectus Regulation, the applicable provision of ZTFI-1 and Commission Delegated Regulation 2019/980.

-ATVP informs the issuer, the offeror or the person asking for admission about its decision in writing by email as well as by post.
+ATVP informs the issuer, the offeror, or the person asking for admission about its decision in writing by email as well as by post.
 ATVP shall issue a decision approving the prospectus:

 - within 10 business days from the receipt of the request; however, the deadline shall only be applicable for the initial submission of the draft prospectus and not for subsequent amendments of the draft prospectus;

 - within 20 business days in case of an initial public offering, namely where the offer to the public involves securities issued by an issuer that does not have any securities admitted to trading on a regulated market and that has not previously offered securities to the public;

 - within five business days from receipt of the request in the case of a prospectus consisting of separate documents produced by frequent issuers.